 Arrange to have your property management company or local fire department provide fire safety and prevention training to your onsite staff and residents.
 Fire drills help keep evacuation procedures top-of-mind.
-Instruct residents and staff to not ignore alarms and to follow evacuation protocols and other directives.
+Instruct residents and staff not to ignore alarms and to follow evacuation protocols and other directives.

 What Residents Can DoMarc Glassman, director of facilities and maintenance at FirstService Residential, says that residents play a big part in fire prevention and safety.
-“If you’re a resident of a high-rise or condo building, you need to be knowledgeable and proactive about fire safety – that means following your association’s rules and emergency preparedness plan, as well as doing your part to keep your unit and building fire safe,” says.
-“It’s also critical that you and your family are well prepared to ensure of everyone’s safety before, during and after a fire.”
+“If you’re a high-rise or condo building resident, you need to be knowledgeable and proactive about fire safety – that means following your association’s rules and emergency preparedness plan, as well as doing your part to keep your unit and building fire safe,” he says.
+“It’s also critical that you and your family are well prepared to ensure everyone’s safety before, during, and after a fire.”

 You can protect yourself and your family by following these high-rise fire safety tips from the NFPA and FirstService Residential:

 According to the NFPA, you should have smoke detectors inside each bedroom, outside every sleeping area, and on every level of the home, including the basement.
 Also, be sure to change the batteries in your smoke detectors twice a year.Keep the area around your exits accessible by not leaving large items like strollers or bikes in the way.
 If you have pets, keep leashes or crates near the doorway for easier evacuation, and be sure your pets have tags or are microchipped.

 Get to know the building’s layout, as well as the location of fire alarms, stairwells, and exits.
 You’ll need to know where all the stairwells on your floor are located in case the nearest one is blocked.
 Select a location away from the building where your entire household can safely meet, and wait for everyone to reunite there.

 Participate in fire drills, and get to know your evacuation plan.
-If there is no plan, ask your board to draw one up, or offer to head up a fire prevention committee to spearhead the effort.
-Also ask about your building’s fire safety systems, such as fire alarms and sprinklers.
+If there is no plan, ask your board to draw one up or offer to head up a fire prevention committee to spearhead the effort.
+Also, ask about your building’s fire safety systems, such as fire alarms and sprinklers.

-website can also provide additional guidelines.
+The NFPA or Canadian Fire Safety Association website can also provide additional guidelines.